Ashok0/EnderalVREssentials-Nightly/README.md

 		* You can optionally click "Shortcut" underneath "Run" to create a shortcut for launching Enderal VR directly from the Windows desktop!

 ## MCM Settings
 Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM) which is accessible under System > Mod Configuration.
-Most MCM settings can be left as default but the following changes are recommended:
+All MCM settings are pre-configured for a good VR experience but following changes are suggested:
-* VRIK MCM
-1. Disable "Adjust Held Weapons Position" to fix scoped bow aiming.
-(Disabled by default)
-2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible".
-This prevents your bow from clipping into the edge of your FOV when crouching in real life.
-(Unticked by default)
-3. Select Controls > Tick "Selfie Mode" if you want to be able to view and take photos of your character in third person.
-You can activate and deactivate the third person view by raising your right hand in the air.
-(Disabled by default)
-4. Select Controls > Set "Cast Spells" to "When Hand Closes + Opens" to allow you to cast elemental spells by quickly squeezing your fist and then opening your hand.
-(Disabled by default)

-* Spell Wheel VR MCM:
-1. Select Presets > SpellSword + More Pages (Loads preset for equipping spells, weapons, and items from the spell wheel across multiple pages)
-2. Select General > Tick "Unequip to Grab with Higgs" (Allows you to grab potions directly from the Spell Wheel menu to your hand for added immersion)
-3. Select Advanced > Set "Slow Time Scale" to 5.
-(Enables slow motion when selecting items from the spell wheel)

 * R.A.S.S.
-1. Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.
+- Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.

 ## In-Game Settings
 1. Under System > Settings > VR Performance > Object Fade, set "Object Fade" to 0% to significantly improve performance in large outdoor areas.
 This is the most resource intensive setting for Enderal VR.
 (Set to 40% by default to reduce pop-in effects when walking around).